prat1kbhujbal/Lane_Detection_and_Turn_Prediction/README.md

 # Lane Detection and turn prediction
 ## Overview
-An algorithm for lane detection and turn prediction for a self-driving vehicles.
+An algorithm for lane detection and turn prediction for self-driving vehicles.